 - Garbage bags

 To prepare for longer-term scenarios, consider adding other medical supplies to the sick room.
-Further having some medical response packs¬†pre-packaged cuts down on response time, and gives the¬†caregiver more of an advantage in properly caring for the wounded.
-To prepare for a SHTF scenario, it would be beneficial to take into account the most likely medical situations you may come in contact with and plan accordingly.
+Further having some medical response packs pre-packaged cuts down on response time, and gives the caregiver more of an advantage in properly caring for the wounded.

-To conclude, preventing the transmission of an illness can be¬†done with proper planning and preparation.
+Preventing the transmission of an illness can be done with proper planning and preparation.
 A little forethought will help the caregiver be as efficient as possible in treating the ill patient, and in the process, keep the rest of household as healthy as possible.

 Sections of this article were adapted from the book Pandemic Home Care